valerielnd/School_District_Analysis/README.md

 The lowest-performing school table showcases the five lowest-performing schools based on the overall percentage of passing students.

-We can see that the lowest-performing school is Rodriguez High School, with an overall passing percentage of 52.9%.
-Also, we can notice that all lowest-performing schools are district schools, and they all have an overall passing score of at most 53%.
+The lowest-performing school is Rodriguez High School, with an overall passing percentage of 52.9%.
+Also, we notice that all lowest-performing schools are district schools, and they all have an overall passing percentage of at most 53%.

 ![orginal_lowest_performing_school](https://github.com/valerielnd/School_District_Analysis/blob/main/Pictures/original_lowest_school.png)